3D-e-Chem/workflows/README.md

 The workflows can be imported into KNIME by importing this repository as a KNIME workflow group.

+The Pymol session files (*.pse) can by opened with [PyMol](https://github.com/NLeSC/Chemical-Analytics-Platform/wiki/Cheatsheet#applications).

 The following workflows are available:

 ## Chemdb4VS